-- assisting the Board in developing and evaluating potential candidates for executive positions; - reviewing and recommending to the Board each year the objectives that will be the basis for the payment of the annual incentive compensation to the NEOs and CEO; - reviewing the compensation for our NEOs; - reviewing and recommending to the full Board the compensation for the CEO; - · reviewing our NEO's and our CEO's performance annually in light of the Compensation Committee's established goals and objectives; - reviewing and approving the evaluation process, compensation structure and payouts for our other executive officers annually and overseeing the CEO's decisions concerning the performance and compensation of our other executive officers; and - reviewing and administering our incentive compensation and other stock-based plans and recommending changes in such plans to the Board, as needed.
+- assisting the Board in developing and evaluating potential candidates for executive positions; - reviewing and recommending to the Board each year the objectives that will be the basis for the payment of the annual incentive compensation to the NEOs and CEO; - reviewing the compensation for our NEOs; - reviewing and recommending to the full Board the compensation for the CEO; - reviewing our NEO's and our CEO's performance annually in light of the Compensation Committee's established goals and objectives; - reviewing and approving the evaluation process, compensation structure and payouts for our other executive officers annually and overseeing the CEO's decisions concerning the performance and compensation of our other executive officers; and - reviewing and administering our incentive compensation and other stock-based plans and recommending changes in such plans to the Board, as

 The authority and responsibilities of the Compensation Committee are set forth in detail in its charter, which is available on our website located at www.angiodynamics.com under the "Investors-Corporate Governance-Highlights-Committee Charters-Compensation Committee" caption.
 The information on our website is not a part of this proxy statement.
+The

-The Compensation Committee has authority under its charter to delegate its responsibilities to a subcommittee of the Committee, but did not do so during our fiscal year ended May 31, 2023.
+Compensation Committee has authority under its charter to delegate its responsibilities to a subcommittee of the Committee, but did not do so during our fiscal year ended May 31, 2024.

-During our fiscal year ended May 31, 2023, the members of the Compensation Committee were Eileen O. Auen, Karen Licitra and Dennis Meteny, each of whom were determined by our Board of Directors to be independent under the Nasdaq listing standards.
-The Compensation Committee met five times during our fiscal year ended May 31, 2023.
+During our fiscal year ended May 31, 2024, the members of the Compensation Committee were Eileen O. Auen, Lorinda Burgess, Karen Licitra and Michael E. Tarnoff, each of whom were determined by our Board of Directors to be independent under the Nasdaq listing standards.
+Mr. Meteny was a member of our Audit Committee through January 31, 2024.
+The Compensation Committee met five times during our fiscal year ended May 31, 2024.
 All of such meetings were attended, either in person or telephonically, by all of the then serving members of the Compensation Committee.
-The Compensation Committee took action by unanimous written consent on one occasion during the fiscal year ended May 31, 2023.
-Subsequent to our fiscal year end our Board appointed Lorinda Burgess to the Board of Directors and appointed her to the Compensation Committee.
+The Compensation Committee took action by unanimous written consent on four occasions during the fiscal year ended May 31, 2024.